Take Action / Chain of Life Challenge

 Take on the Chain of Life Challenge at mont Gleason!

-Support the Sirois family, our flag bearers representing donor families in the Centre-du-Québec region.
-Donate to the region, form a team or join them for the climb as a gesture of solidarity in support of organ and tissue donation education in schools.
+Support Officer Vincent Gravel, our flag-bearer representing volunteer police officers for organ transport in the Centre-du-Québec region.
+Donate to the region, form a team or join him for the climb.
+You'll be showing your support for organ and tissue donation education in schools.

 10, Chemin du Mont Gleason